-MIT researchers figured out how to use light pulses to map the magnetic direction and strength of a buried interface between two unusual materials, europium sulfide and bismuth selenide.
+Recently, MIT researchers figured out how to use light pulses to map the magnetic direction and strength of a buried interface between two unusual materials, europium sulfide and bismuth selenide.

 Very thin layers of these materials formed a sandwich, one material distinguished by electrical conduction only on it surface, and the other by becoming magnetic at very low temperatures.
 Nuh Gedik, the Lawrence C. (1944) and Sarah W. Biedenharn Career Development Associate Professor of Physics, and graduate student Changmin Lee measured the level of magnetism at the interface of the two materials.

 Their method relies on a transformation that occurs at low temperature under an applied magnetic field as powerful red laser light pulses pass via the sample and a small fraction of red light photons combine together to form a single blue light photon with double the energy of one red photon.
 This transformation, called magnetic second harmonic generation, happens only at low temperatures.